 Trust me, it’s worth it to try and see a big show.
 It’s unlike anything else I’ve ever seen and will certainly take your breath away.

 The days immediately before and after a new moon (when the skies are darkest) are the best times to plan your trip.

 Beyond on that, keep an eye on the aurora forecasts online when you arrive in Fairbanks and make the biggest efforts on days with the most promising forecasts for both weather (clear skies) and aurora activity (higher intensity).

 Aurora Forecast and Resources:

 Where to See the Northern Lights in Fairbanks Alaska

 There are tons of great places to keep an eye out for the aurora.
 Indeed, you can even see the aurora from right in town…

-On our light up to Fairbanks it was the middle of the night and we caught our first glimpse before we even landed.
+On our flight up to Fairbanks, it was the middle of the night and we caught our first glimpse before we even landed.

 Beyond the heated auroriums and ski lodges, you have plenty of options.